 Each summer, SLU conducts a four-week archaeological field school at the prehistoric chiefdom of Cahokia under the direction of Mary Vermilion, Ph.D.
-Cahokia Mounds State Historic Site is a UNESCO World Heritage Site located in Collinsville, Illinois.
-The site is integral to our understanding of sociopolitical complexity and how complex social systems come to power and decline.
+Cahokia Mounds State Historic Site is a UNESCO World Heritage Site in Collinsville, Illinois.
+The site is integral to understanding sociopolitical complexity and how complex social systems come to power and decline.

 Field school students receive training in various aspects of archaeological fieldwork, including site survey and mapping, excavation and recording techniques, artifact identification, analysis, processing and inventory.
 The number of students admitted is limited to ensure individual instruction and hands-on experience.
 This course is certified by the Register of Professional Archaeologists.

 This field school is a four-credit-hour course (ANTH 4710) and open to SLU undergraduate students and visiting students from other institutions.
 No previous field experience is necessary.
 The field school meets 7:30 a.m. to 3:30 p.m., Monday through Friday.
 You must provide your own food and transportation to and from the site.